rtrppl/orgrr/readme.md

 ### orgrr-container-commands

 `orgrr-create-container` offers to select or create a directory to be used as a container, adds this container to the container list and switches to it. `orgrr-remove-container` removes a specific container from the list and switches back to "main". `orgrr-change-container` allows to switch between the containers.

+### orgrr-show-findlike

+This function uses the command line tool [findlike](https://github.com/brunoarine/findlike) by [Bruno Arine](@brunoarine@hachyderm.io) to create a list of ten related notes in a side-window.
+Invoke the command again to close the side-window (while visiting this buffer).

 ## FAQ